 It shall be noted that all aspects of security, quality control, hosting services, and backup procedures have already been described in the Security & Service Level Statement which is publicly available from .

-For now, it is not possible to export a Study audit log directly from the SMART-TRIAL user interface.
-Contact firstname.lastname@example.org to request a copy of your Study audit log.
+A complete study audit log can be very large.
+Thus, for now, it is not possible to export the Study audit log directly from within the SMART-TRIAL user interface.
+Please contact firstname.lastname@example.org to request a copy of your Study Audit Log.

 When a change is made to a form answer, a reason for change must be clarified by the editor.
 When a patient is excluded or discontinued, a reason must be defined by a user.